FET — Further-Eastern European Time

 When does FET change?

-Does FET have a daylight saving version?
+Does FET observe daylight saving time?